skiprox/glitch-app/README.md

 # Glitch

-> Glitch your images in batches
+> Glitch your images in batches (currently only jpgs...)

 To run,